WhiteHodok/ASManager/README.md

 6.You can figure out why there is a save to .csv, use it at your discretion.

 7.All comments and documentation for the release have been rewritten into English.

+If it does not work, check if all the libraries are installed, in case they are not, write the following command:

+pip install mimesis